 Learn how you can help birds in your home and community through Audubon’s Plants for Birds program.

 Audubon® is a licensed and registered trademark of the National Audubon Society.
 All rights reserved.

-Although Hay Scented Fern is one tough Spirit, treating it well will reap rewards.
+Although Christmas Fern is one tough Spirit, treating it well will reap rewards.
 This means giving it a premium spot in the landscape where it will receive dappled sunlight or shade throughout the day.
 This Fern also appreciates rich, organic soil that holds some moisture but drains well and doesn’t stay soggy after a rain.
 Regular irrigation is important for lush growth, especially if plants are competing with tree roots for water.
-Hay Scented Fern goes dormant in the winter.
+Christmas Fern goes dormant in the winter.
 Cut the spent fronds back in early spring, just before the new growth emerges.

 How To Fertilize

 Incorporate Elements Starter Plant food granular form into the soil when planting.
 If planting in spring or summer, start fertilizing late fall using Elements Starter Plant food granular form on an annual basis each late fall.
 Continue this for the first three years to get your plant well established.